Yefeng-Lin/dataplane-stack_doc/doc/user_guide/ssl_proxy.rst

 Manual Execution
 ================

-Users can also setup VPP & NGINX and test ssl proxy case step by step.
+Users can also set up VPP & NGINX and test ssl reverse proxy case step by step.

 VPP Setup
 ~~~~~~~~~